 Standard College is committed to increasing the awareness and prevention of sexual violence.
 All incoming students and new employees are required to participate in a primary prevention and awareness program.
-This program provides students and employees with comprehensive information regarding sexual assault, domestic violence, dating violence, and stalking, along with all the Clery Act crimes.
-The primary prevention and awareness program includes a clear statement that Standard College prohibits Clery Act crimes and informs the community with the policies and procedures Standard College uses to respond to Clery Act crimes.
+This program provides students and employees with information regarding the prevention of sexual assault, domestic violence, dating violence, and stalking, along with all the Clery Act crimes, before it occurs through the changing of social norms and other approaches.
+The primary prevention and awareness program include a clear statement that Standard College prohibits Clery Act crimes, provides definitions about the Clery Act crimes and consent, options for bystander intervention, information about risk reduction, and notifies the Standard College community about Standard College's policies and procedures for responding to these incidents.
 Ongoing prevention and awareness campaigns are also provided to students and employees throughout the year.
 Standard College strongly encourages all students and employees to look out for themselves and one another.